luncliff/coroutine/ReadMe.md

 Exploring [test(example) codes](./test) will be helpful.
 The library uses 2 tools for its test.

 * Visual Studio Native Testing Tool
-  * CMake generated project with [Catch2](https://github.com/catchorg/catch2)
+* CMake generated project with CTest

 ### Import

 #### Visual Studio Project